TwilioQuest/twilioquest-base/README.md

 # IMPORTANT MESSAGE

-TwilioQuest is being moved to an open source version called [Terminal Quest](https://terminal.quest/).
+TwilioQuest has found a new home as an open source educational PC game called [TerminalQuest](https://terminal.quest/).

-This repository is archived for an indefinite time.
-To keep contributing with this initiative please considering visiting Terminal Quest [repository](https://github.com/TerminalQuest).
+This repository is archived indefinitely.
+To keep contributing to this initiative please considering visiting TerminalQuest [repository](https://github.com/TerminalQuest).

 # TwilioQuest Base Extension